 “She is a phenomenal choreographer,” said Ilinykh.
 “She used to be a soloist in Bolshoi.
 She danced in Don Quixote.
 Unfortunately she was not Kitri, but a street dancer.
 She was very happy about the way we skated today.
 For us it’s the highest compliment to know that the things we have worked on with her – lines, posture, spirit of the dance – were all strong.”

-Ilinykh was also excited about her costume, which is a replica of a real ballet tutu.
+Ilinykh was also excited about her costume, which is a replication of a real ballet tutu.

 “It is a real thing,” she said.
 “Only slightly smaller in diameter.
 The bodice is also an original corset.
 It was a bit painful to learn how to bend in it, but it was worth it.
 I am very happy that we decided to see the theme through and not to use a regular skating dress.
 I think it adds to the impression.”